 Alisha Foor is the Instructional Technology eCoach for SCH.

+In addition to the support she provides via in-person training, email, and by phone, she also has a blog full of useful resources for K12 educators.
 Be sure to check out Foor's Tech Deck - you won't be disappointed!